 Unfortunately, some contact centers still insist on a no-hangup rule (agents are penalized for ending a call) in order to improve or sustain metrics; and they do not offer moral or psychological support to front-line agents who live through some horrific experiences on the job.
 Just like in many industries, contact centers have their own workplace hazards, and a focus on best practices for dealing with them in a humane way will improve a contact center by leaps and bounds.
 The problem is so serious and widespread that petitions and movements to bring awareness to the subject have emerged.

 Another way contact centers are dragging their heels?
 The culture in the workplace may be due for an upgrade, including the provision of psychological support resources.
-Added to this is a concerted effort to make work life more fun for contact center agents who we know interact with a wide range of customer personalities every day.
-There are some basic, cost-effective ways of dipping your toes into cultural change in the office.
-For instance, gamification has become a popular way of engaging contact centers teams while also improving the bottom line.
+Added to this is a concerted effort to make work-life more fun for contact center agents who we know interact with a wide range of customer personalities every day.
+There are some basic, cost-effective ways of dipping your toes into a cultural change in the office.
+For instance, gamification has become a popular way of engaging contact center teams while also improving the bottom line.

 No Money, Honey.